emtee40/FMHY-wiki/FMHY‐Notes.md.md

 #### 7Xtream Autoplay

 For autoplay to work, you need to disable ublock, then disable ads on the site manually (top right).
-This only works in chromium browsers.

 ***